Oliver Perry House (White House)

 War at the Doorsteps

 The Oliver Perry House, also known as the White House, is the only remaining building within the boundaries of Camp Nelson National Monument that dates to the Civil War.
-The two-story frame Greek Revival house was constructed in the mid-1850s by Oliver and Fannie Scott Perry on the land of Mary Scott, Fannie Scott’s mother.
-When Camp Nelson was established in 1863, the US Army occupied the house for miliary use.
-The house served as the headquarters of Major General George L. Hartsuff, commander of the Twenty-third Corps, before the commencement of the East Tennessee Campaign in August 1863.
+The two-story wood-frame Greek Revival house was constructed circa 1856 by Oliver and Fannie Scott Perry on the land of Mary Scott, Fannie Scott’s mother.
+When Camp Nelson was established in 1863, the U.S. Army occupied the house for miliary use.
+According to a reporter for the Rutland Weekly newspaper, the house served as the headquarters of Major General George L. Hartsuff, commander of the Twenty-third Corps, before the commencement of the East Tennessee Campaign in August 1863.
+It later served as the headquarters for Captain Theron E. Hall, Assistant Quartermaster and later Superintendent of the Home for Colored Refugees, and other staff.

 NPS